-The costs of the existing agreements discussed above have been included in the City's five-year plans, as applicable.
-For the new labor contracts discussed above, the City is in the process of determining what adjustments will need to be made to the Thirtieth Five-Year Plan to reflect such labor contracts.
-Once the City has made such adjustments, the City will submit a revised five-year plan to PICA for approval.
+The costs of the agreements discussed above have been included in the City's five-year plans, as applicable.
 See "DISCUSSION OF FINANCIAL OPERATIONS - Current Financial Information" herein).

 For more information on the current status of the interest arbitration awards that have been issued for, and contract settlements reached with, the City's major labor organizations, as well as changes that have been made for non-represented employees, see Table 18.